University of East Anglia

 In 2011, the Government awarded BBSRC £26M to invest in Norwich Research Park to deliver innovation from the research base and generate economic growth and job creation.
 The investment will help to create and support new companies and jobs based on world-leading bioscience.

-Norwich Research Park is set in over 160 hectares of parkland on the outskirts of East Anglia's historic market city with 50 ha earmarked by South Norfolk Council for further development.
-In total, there are over 100,000 sq m of laboratory space, with over 6,000 sq m of conventional and containment glasshouses and nearly 200 sq m of controlled environment suites.
+Norwich Research Park is set in over 230 hectares of parkland on the outskirts of East Anglia's historic capital city with 52 ha earmarked by South Norfolk Council for further development.